punicasuite/solo-chain/README.md

 </div>

-Solo chain is One click Blockchain, it is your personal blockchain for Ontology development, and available for Windows, Mac, and Linux.Please see the more detailed documentation.
-[Here](http://dev-docs.ont.io/#/docs-en/Punica/punica)
+Solo Chain is a one-click local blockchain deployment service, designed for Ontology developmen.
+It is available for both Windows and Mac.
+Solo Chain is part of the Punica Suite, which you can read more about in the [official documentation](http://dev-docs.ont.io/#/docs-en/Punica/punica).

 Contents: